 If you are not made for speculation and rumors and only want to know about the DJI’s latest contraption, then here is a detailed piece on DJI Mavic Air.

-What we should expect
+What we should expect from DJI Mavic Pro 2

 1 – Drone that is more robust

 There have been reports of issues arising due to the foldable arms.
 The joints should be a lot stronger so that they do not wear out with the passage of time.
 Moreover, the gimbal protector is not as solid as it can be.
-We are of the view that DJI intend to make Mavic as formidable as possible.
+We are of the view that DJI intends to make Mavic as formidable as possible.

 2 – Enhanced Camera and Gimbal